Kurrawong/rdfcon/README.md

    rdfcon can map columns to RDF using simple one-to-one predicate mappings.
-   These mappings can be extended in a few ways that are not possible with the template style mapping.
-This includes, splitting out multiple values from a single cell and generating UUID style IRIs.
+   These mappings can be extended in a few ways that are not possible with the template style mapping like splitting out multiple values from a single cell.

+   For simple cases, this is the preferred method and will be more performant, than the template style mapping.

    ```yml